nusco/ProgML/index.md

 <img src="pplearn.jpg" width="200" align="left"/>

 Hi there!
 I'm Paolo Perrotta, and this is the companion site to [Programming Machine Learning](https://pragprog.com/book/pplearn).

-(WORK IN PROGRESS WARNING FOR BETA READERS)

-Here are all the explanations that I couldn't cram in the book as a series of Medium posts. _Some of these are still work in progress, because I started working on this site as I completed the book.
-Subscribe to my [Medium channel](https://medium.com/@nusco) if you want to be notified when I publish a new one._

-* **Work In Progress:** That multi-dimensional `gradient()` function in the _Hyperspace!_ chapter is a tough one-liner. _Of Gradients and Matrices_ explains how I wrote it.
-* **Work In Progress:** Accuracy can be a misleading metric in ML. _The Problem with Accuracy_ tells you why, and it gives you a couple of alternatives.
-* **Work In Progress:** Grokking the Cross Entropy Loss.
-* …
+It contains all the explanations that I couldn't cram in the book.

+_If you came here, chances are you followed a link from the book's latest beta.
+Here's the plan (as of January 16): I just started working on this site, right after sending the book through the final production stages.
+The book should take a couple of months to get to the printers, and during that time, I'll write the missing content on Medium, and link it from this page.
+Please come back later!
+(And mail me at paolo.nusco.perrotta@gmail.com if you need to contact me in the meantime.)_